Table of Contents

 Normal blood count of leukocytes

-- Acute lymphocytic leukemia and Acute myelogenous leukemia (AML)
+- Acute leukemia (ALL and AML)

 - Severe allergic reactions